bjrnbrn/pybeats/README.md

 	'5':    sample will be placed at position with half amplitude
 			possible: 0-9

+- ALL PATTERNS OF A SONG HAVE TO BE OF SAME LENGTH
+- BUT: '|' will be ignored
+- possible are one-line or multiple line patterns
+- one line patterns are strings, multiple line patterns are list of strings

   	Align:
 "L", "R" oder "C", for left, right, center
 channel that shall contain the specific track